-7.6.4 We have shown in the Graphical Illustration, an incremental increase in Design Code Density of 1⁄2 & 1⁄3 between Settings for "Outer Suburban", "Suburban" and "Urban" for "Gentle", "Moderate" and "Focussed" Intensification or "densification" as an example.
+7.6.4 The following Graphical Illustration, shows an incremental increase in Design Code Density of 1⁄2 & 1⁄3 between Settings for "Outer Suburban", "Suburban" and "Urban" for "Gentle", "Moderate" and "Focussed" Intensification or "densification" as an example.
 This is our interpretation of the Local Plan Policy as there is no 'meaningful' guidance in the Croydon Revised Local Plan or the London Plan.